ellennia/marpg/src/README.md

 # Source

-The python code, i.e., the game engine.
+The Python code, i.e., the game engine.

-## User Input
+## User Interface

 Commands are accessed in a trie.
 When a command is typed, you get the command most similar to what you typed.